jadecobra/python_tdd_exercises/source/index.rst

 Who is this book for?
 ---------------------
 * If you are just starting your journey, congratulations!
 You made a decision from the many choices of programming languages available.
 Celebrate it.
 This book is for you
-* If you are new to Test Driven Development in python, this book is for you
+* If you are new to Test Driven Development in Python, this book is for you
 * If you already use python but are unfamiliar with any of the errors below, this book is for you

   - :doc:`/exceptions/ModuleNotFoundError`